StevenBlack/vocab/million-dollar-words.md

 ### concupiscence
 A fancy way of saying sexual desire or lust, with undertones of fertility.
-Like pulchritude (see pulchritude), the word won't help you get a date.

 ### confabulation